-A Load-lock is a vacuum chamber used in the vacuum and semiconductor industry for loading devices like semiconductor wafers from ambient air pressure conditions into the main vacuum processing chamber.
+A Load-lock is a vacuum chamber used in the vacuum and semiconductor industry for loading devices like semiconductor wafers and transferring the wafers from ambient air pressure conditions to the main vacuum processing chamber.
 In the semiconductor industry, the process vacuum chamber is maintained at high vacuum pressure and not vented to ambient pressure during process cycles.
 An auxiliary vacuum chamber is required to isolate the wafers from the main process chamber when ventilated.
 These chambers are critical in semiconductor fabrication, providing a clean and stable environment for handling delicate materials.

 To control pressure during the pumping cycle, a Pirani heat-loss gauge is typically used to measure the vacuum gas pressure and to provide a set-point control signal once the vacuum pressure between the load-lock and transfer chamber is equalized.
 The wafer is mechanically transferred to the transfer chamber and a processed wafer is transferred back to the load-lock.
 The load-lock is typically ventilated with Nitrogen gas to ambient pressure or a pressure value above ambient pressure to prevent air contaminating the load-lock chamber.

 Fast cycle time of the load-lock is important to optimize the wafer processing cost.
 Load-locks play a vital role in enhancing the precision, efficiency, and reliability of semiconductor fabrication processes, ultimately leading to the production of high-quality semiconductor devices.
-Use of accurate and modern load-lock control can shorten cycle times.
+Use of accurate and modern load-lock pressure control can shorten cycle times.

 Load-lock vacuum systems are not only used in the semiconductor industry, but also in analytical equipment, like scanning electron microscopes, where samples are transferred from ambient pressure to the analysis vacuum chamber.